 The Snowden Family Clambake Company has a beloved reputation in Busman’s Harbor, Maine.
 Almost as famous is the sleuthing ability of proprietor Julia Snowden, which is why an oyster farmer seeks her out when she’s in trouble.

-Available in mass market paperback, ebook, and audiobook editions on February 23, 2021.
+Available in mass market paperback, ebook, audiobook, and large print editions

 When Andie Greatorex is robbed of two buckets of oyster seed worth $35,000, she wonders if somebody’s trying to mussel her out of business.
 Could it be a rival oyster farmer, a steamed former employee, or a snooty summer resident who objects to her unsightly oyster cages floating on the beautiful Damariscotta River?
 There’s also a lobsterman who’s worried the farm’s expanding lease will encroach on his territory and Andie’s ex-partner, who’s now struggling to keep his restaurant afloat.
 Before Julia can make much headway in the investigation, Andie turns up dead, stabbed by a shucking knife.
 Now it’s up to Julia to set a trap for a cold and clammy killer . . .

 The author describes the area so beautifully, the fishermen so completely, the sights, sounds, and fragrant air plunks you into the middle of her scene.
 The well-developed characters make you wish you could sit at their table…